isak4307/WeatherApp/README.md

 - minMax: Get the highest and lowest temperature given city,country and date The date format needs to be in ISO8601 => YYYY-MM-DDTHH:mm:ssZ
 **!minMax City,Country,date**
-- quit: Exit the application
+- quit: Exit the application (currently doesn't work in discord bot) **!quit**
-**!quit**
 - help: Display all available commands
 **!help**